Friends of Nachusa Grasslands

 Moderate 1.5 hours

-How about those bison!
-Volunteering in the bison unit brings challenges, including surprise encounters with the animals and their “prairie muffins.”
-Stewards Al and Mary Meier will guide you through late summer blooms in their remnants and restorations while sharing bison tales.
+Volunteering in the bison unit presents challenges, including surprise encounters with both the animals and their meadow muffins.
+Join Al and Mary Meier as they hike through remnants and restorations, observing bison paths and wallows as well as late summer blooms.

 Moderate 1.5 hours